instantOS/instantARCH/CONTRIBUTING.md

 That said, any addition to instantARCH is more than welcome, all that means is that complex functionality should be put in an "advanced options" menu of some sort.

 Anything requiring user input should be asked before installation.
-This works by putting it in the ask.sh script, saving the result in /root/instantARCH/config/ and later reading it out during installation.
+This works by putting it in the ask.sh script and saving the result with the iroot utility. and later reading it out during installation.
 You should be able to answer all questions before installation and then letting the computer sit for a while.
 There's nothing more frustrating than letting your computer with german internet sit for an entire night to discover that it stopped at some confirmation prompt you didn't anticipate.